allenthomas01/CSL-201-Data-Structures-Lab/README.md

 # CSL-201-Data-Structures-Lab

 ### S3 CSE Data Structures Lab Record 2019 scheme, KTU University, Kerala
+- The programs are given in the respective folders.
 - The record is given in 2 parts.
 - Part 1 is the front page of record and contains college logo,index etc.
 - Part 2 contains the rest of the record i.e programs and algorithms.